Network address translation: NAT in IPv6

 Network address translation is not commonly used in IPv6 because one of the design goals of IPv6 is to restore end-to-end network connectivity.
 The large addressing space of IPv6 obviates the need to conserve addresses and every device can be given a unique globally routable address.
 Use of unique local addresses in combination with network prefix translation can achieve results similar to NAT.

+The large addressing space of IPv6 can still be defeated depending on the actual prefix length given by the carrier.
+It is not uncommon to be handed a /64 prefix – the smallest recommended subnet – for an entire home network, requiring a variety of techniques to be used to manually subdivide the range for all devices to remain reachable.
+Even actual IPv6-to-IPv6 NAT, NAT66, can turn out useful at times: the APNIC blog outlines a case where the author was only provided a single address (/128).

 Applications affected by NAT

 Some application layer protocols, such as File Transfer Protocol (FTP) and Session Initiation Protocol (SIP), send explicit network addresses within their application data.
-FTP in active mode, for example, uses separate connections for control traffic (commands) and for data traffic (file contents).
+File Transfer Protocol in active mode, for example, uses separate connections for control traffic (commands) and for data traffic (file contents).
 When requesting a file transfer, the host making the request identifies the corresponding data connection by its network layer and transport layer addresses.
 If the host making the request lies behind a simple NAT firewall, the translation of the IP address or TCP port number makes the information received by the server invalid.
 SIP commonly controls voice over IP calls, and suffer the same problem.
 SIP and its accompanying Session Description Protocol may use multiple ports to set up a connection and transmit voice stream via Real-time Transport Protocol.
 IP addresses and port numbers are encoded in the payload data and must be known before the traversal of NATs.
 Without special techniques, such as STUN, NAT behavior is unpredictable and communications may fail.
 Application Layer Gateway (ALG) software or hardware may correct these problems.
 An ALG software module running on a NAT firewall device updates any payload data made invalid by address translation.
 ALGs need to understand the higher-layer protocol that they need to fix, and so each protocol with this problem requires a separate ALG.
 For example, on many Linux systems, there are kernel modules called connection trackers that serve to implement ALGs.
 However, ALG cannot work if the protocol data is encrypted.

 Another possible solution to this problem is to use NAT traversal techniques using protocols such as STUN or Interactive Connectivity Establishment (ICE), or proprietary approaches in a session border controller.
 NAT traversal is possible in both TCP- and UDP-based applications, but the UDP-based technique is simpler, more widely understood, and more compatible with legacy NATs.
 In either case, the high-level protocol must be designed with NAT traversal in mind, and it does not work reliably across symmetric NATs or other poorly behaved legacy NATs.